Work-Able Graduate Internship Program

 How do I host a Work-Able intern?

-Work-Able accepts proposals to host an intern from interested ministries early in the new year for internships that start the following September.
-There are 3 components to a ministry’s proposal to host an intern: an expression of interest, job description and financial approval.
+Work-Able accepts proposals to host an intern from interested ministries in December for internships starting the following September.
+There are three components to a ministry’s proposal to host an intern: an expression of interest, job description and financial approval.

 Not all interested host ministries are matched with an intern.
 Successful Work-Able candidates are hired into positions based on skills, experience and position accountabilities.